Warehouse Precinct: Location

 The Warehouse Precinct stretches along and between the northbound and southbound streets which make up State Highway 1 in the south part of the city's CBD, Crawford Street and Cumberland Street, and west to Princes Street at The Exchange.
 The northern limit of the area is marked by the central city park, Queens Gardens, which is the site of the city's main cenotaph.
 No defined southern boundary exists for the precinct, though most of the current beautification schemes stretch as far as Police Street, 600 metres south of Queens Gardens.
 Streets within the precinct include (parallel with Princes Street, westernmost to easternmost) Bond, Crawford, Vogel, and Cumberland Streets, and (crossing at right angles, northernmost to southernmost) Rattray, Liverpool, Jetty, and Police Streets.

 Buildings within the Warehouse Precinct are of a variety of ages and styles, but many of them date from the late Victorian and Edwardian periods, with several of them showing the influence of Classical revival and Chicago school architecture.
 A few of the more historic buildings were designed by notable local architect R. A. Lawson.

 History

 As its name implies, the precinct was the historic heart of the city's wholesale trade, and was located close to the city's docks.
 With land reclamation, it is now some distance inland from the Dunedin wharves.
-Many of the city's older and more imposing buildings are located in the area, a large number of them built during and immediately after the Central Otago Gold Rush of the 1860s.
+Many of the city's older and more imposing buildings are located in the area, a large number of them built during and immediately after the Otago gold rush of the 1860s.
 Of newer structures, the most prominent is the Jetty Street overbridge, which crosses Vogel and Cumberland Streets and the South Island Main Trunk Railway, linking the state highway with Dunedin's wharves and major routes along the edge of Otago Harbour.
 The area of Vogel and Jetty Streets immediately around the overbridge was pedestrianised in 2017, with street sculpture, art, and furniture.